Between Past and Future: The Rebirth of the Classical Guitar through Manuel de Falla’s Homenaje

 Gentrification of instrument

-One factor affecting the guitar's perception is the gentrification of instruments.
-Carl Ludwig Junker (1748–97) was a philogist and composer who explained which instruments were appropriate for the bourgeois woman in an essay from 1783, Vom Kostüm des Frauenzimmer Spielens.
-According to the author, some instruments were more geared toward women's usage, such as the lute and zither, both stringed instruments that eventually were replaced by the guitar due to the decline of the lute's popularity.
+One factor affecting the perception of the guitar is the gentrification of instruments.
+Carl Ludwig Junker (1748–97) was a philologist and composer who, in an 1783 essay, "Vom Kostüm des Frauenzimmer Spielens," explained which instruments were suitable for a bourgeois woman.
+According to the author, some instruments were more geared toward women's use, such as the lute and zither, both stringed instruments that eventually gave way to the guitar due to the decline in popularity of the lute.
 All other instruments, seen as male instruments, were banned from being performed by women—the gentrification of instruments spread throughout Europe, influencing the guitar's perception and status in public performances.
 The feminine qualities were being merged onto the guitar as gentle, simplistic, and sentimental, which resulted in a limitation for growth by enforcing those criteria that did not align with the musical idealism of the time.

 Musical Idealism